 One of the reasons for this dramatic decrease is that cheques need to be handled manually, making them more expensive and slower than online payment methods.
-Here are some benefits your business may be able to enjoy by making the switch to electronic payments.

 1. Cut your costs

 Issuing and depositing a high volume of cheques can often be expensive when running your business.
 You can keep costs down by using a business bank account that allows money to be transferred online.

 Writing, posting and banking cheques can be time-consuming.
 Banking online can save you time and effort by letting you manage your cash anywhere and anytime – for example, transferring a payment to a supplier and requesting electronic payments for faster access to funds.

 Cheques can be ripped or lost in the mail and are more susceptible to fraud, which can leave you with an unhappy supplier, unpaid bill and cash flow gap to fill.
 The amount or payee on the cheque can also be changed if it ends up in the wrong hands.
 With electronic bank transfers, you’re in control of the amount being paid and account being paid into.